digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ### **10.1** Payment default by the User

-In the event of a payment default, Norway Post can claim interest on overdue payments in accordance with the Act relating to Interest on Overdue Payments.
+In the event of a payment default, Posten Bring can claim interest on overdue payments in accordance with the Act relating to Interest on Overdue Payments.
-Norway Post can also impose statutory fees when collecting outstanding payments from the User at any time.
+Posten Bring can also impose statutory fees when collecting outstanding payments from the User at any time.
 Any outstanding claim shall be deemed to be overdue in the event of default of payment.

 ### **10.2** Termination and closure

-Norway Post can immediately terminate the contractual relationship with the User in accordance with these Terms in the event of a material breach on the part of the User.
+Posten Bring can immediately terminate the contractual relationship with the User in accordance with these Terms in the event of a material breach on the part of the User.
 Upon termination, the User shall be notified that access to send and receive messages has been deactivated and that access to stored data